amfoss/gitlit/README.md

 ## :bowtie: Target Users
-We have found two primary use-cases for GitLit, one for the developers to discover interesting projects and the other is for people in the industry to find talented and enthusiastic developers.
+There are two primary use-cases for GitLit, one for the developers to discover interesting projects and the other is for people in the industry to find talented and enthusiastic developers.

 **Project Discovery**